Is Scratched Enamel Cookware Safe?

 If you have small scratches on your cookware, you can try using a mild abrasive to buff them.
 In addition, cookware brands like Le Creuset sell special cleaning products designed for use on enamel cookware.

 You can try toothpaste or baking soda paste if the scratches are deeper.
 Apply the paste to the scratch and scrub with a soft cloth.
-Rinse the area with water and dry with a soft cloth.
+Rinse the area with water and dry it with a soft cloth.

 There are various ways to fix scratched enamel cookware, including using epoxy.
 Before buying epoxy to fix the problem, check whether any warranties cover chipped or cracked surfaces under warranty- some companies will give this kind of service for free, so make sure to ask before the purchase begins.